Buffing Compound: Types, Color Chart and Applications

 What is the Buffing Compound?

-Types of Buffing compounds
+Types of Buffing Compounds

 Based on applications, Buffing compounds come in many forms, with highly coarse surfaces ranging from highly rough to super-fine.
 Depending on the uses and smoothing needs, you can use different compounds throughout the process.